 Hello Jamie, thank you for taking time and answering my questions for our speculative fiction group.

 Your facebook author page tells us that you are an ‘Australian dark paranormal short story author,’ what draws you to the genre?

 Myself.
 My favourite genre has always been the umbrella-genre of fantasy, and speculative fiction generally.
 I don’t like darkness, violence, or horror, but when I started writing, two things happened.
 I was drawn to writing paranormal, and dark themes emerged.
 Paranormal was just an interest, but the darkness, that came from the whole writer thing about ourselves coming out in our writing.
-I’ve been a police officer for more than half of my life, and there’s a lot of darkness there.
 But I’m really just a beginner, so who knows what my writing may morph into?

 After some facebook stalking (yes, I went there) you seem to have a love of classic books.
 Do you have a favourite author, past and present?

 Past: Far too many.
 But if I had to pick one, it is Charles Dickens for his enduring characters.
 Present: Easy.
 Patrick Rothfuss for his poetic writing style.